thegeekyb0y/learnpython/roadmap.md

 It can be used to create desktop applications also it supports platforms like Android, iOS, Linux & Raspberry Pi.

+---
+## 5. For Data Analysis

+Numpy, Pandas, Seaborn, Bokeh, SciPy, Matplotlib these libraries are good for data analysis.
+These libraries are helpful for those who want to become data analysts/ data scientists.
+Learning Numpy or Pandas will take around 1 week.

+### Numpy:
+It is an array-processing package and provides high-performance array object.
+It is widely used for scientific computing with Python and provides essential features.
+### Pandas:
+Pandas is also a very good open-source library that is used for data analysis.
+It provides high-level data structures (such as DataFrame) and a vast variety of tools for analysis.
+It also can translate complex operations in a few commands.
+Using this library, data manipulation becomes a much easier task.

+---

+## 6. For Machine Learning:

+### TensorFlow:
+Most popular deep learning library developed by Google.
+It is a computational framework used to express algorithms that involve numerous Tensor operations.
+### Scikit-Learn:
+A machine learning library for Python, designed to work with numerical libraries such as SciPy & NumPy.
+### PyTorch:
+It can handle dynamic computation graphs on the go.
+It also provides easy to use API.

 Source : [Geeks for Geeks](https://www.geeksforgeeks.org/best-way-to-start-learning-python-a-complete-roadmap/)